greximus/onerahi-football-club/site/content/match-reports/6-7-august.md

 ---
 title: 6-7 August
+description: Senior Match Reports
 image: img/prems.jpg
 ---
 Another big weekend for Onerahi, with all sides involved in home fixtures crucial to their respective campaigns!

-Division 1: Onerahi McKenzie Contracting vs Bream Bay, Sat 6/8, 12.30pm
+**Division 1: Onerahi McKenzie Contracting vs Bream Bay, Sat 6/8, 12.30pm**

 Onerahi met Bream Bay at home, with both teams fighting hard in a three-way battle with Kerikeri for the league title.